nhodnett/rancid-tomatillos/README.md

 - [Testing](#testing)
 - [Extensions Completed](#extensions-completed)

+## Deploy Link
+The application has been deployed to gitHub pages, and can be accessed [here.](https://main.d2u80thcavydjg.amplifyapp.com)
 ## About the Project

 Rancid Tomatillos is a web application that allows the user to browse a selection of movies.
 The user can click on any one of the movies to view more details about that particular movie.
 The user also has the option of searching for a particular movie by title or genre.
 Once the user selects a movie, and goes to the movies details page, a trailer automatically loads so they can get a good feel for that movie.